Network Device Vendor Management in rConfig V8

 Section titled “Regular Vendor Audits”Periodically review your vendor list to maintain data quality:

-- Archive vendors no longer represented in your infrastructure
+- Delete vendors no longer represented in your infrastructure once no devices reference them

-- Update vendor names reflecting corporate rebrands or acquisitions
+- Update vendor names to reflect corporate rebrands or acquisitions

 - Verify vendor-device associations remain accurate after infrastructure changes